horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 You can subdivide the various cryptocurrencies in following groups:

-- Some try to portray themselves as a better alternative to Bitcoin when it comes to privacy or scalability aspects of the underlying blockchain.
+- Some portray themselves as a better alternative to Bitcoin when it comes to privacy or scalability aspects.
 As mentioned above Bitcoin is neither fully private nor currently capable of processing a lot of transactions.
 Cryptocurrencies like, [Dash](https://www.dash.org), [Monero](https://www.getmonero.org) or [Zcash](https://z.cash) try to excel in areas where Bitcoin currently lags.

-- There are ones which actually emerged from the Bitcoin blockchain itself through a process knows as fork.
-These are known as "Bitcoin fork" cryptocurrencies and may have the word 'Bitcoin' in the name.
-Keep in mind that those represent a different asset though share a lof of fundamentals and have some differences.
-These include cryptocurrencies like [Bitcoin Cash](https://www.bitcoincash.org) and [Litecoin](https://litecoin-foundation.org).
+- There are cryptocurrencies which emerged from the Bitcoin through a process knows as fork.
+These are known as "Bitcoin fork" cryptocurrencies and represent a different cryptocurrency and a different network.
+Mostly share a lof of fundamentals and have some differences.
+This group includes [Bitcoin Cash](https://www.bitcoincash.org) and [Litecoin](https://litecoin-foundation.org).

-- There is a number of significant cryptocurrencies which represent all-purpose blockchains that go beyond payments.
+- There is a number of major cryptocurrencies which represent all-purpose blockchains that go beyond payment transfers.
 The most notable examples are Ethereum and EOS cryptocurrencies.

-- Finally, the largest segment of cryptocurrencies are so called tokens which were created on an all-purpose blockchain such as Ethereum.
+- Finally, the largest segment of cryptocurrencies are known as tokens which are created on a blockchain like Ethereum.
 There are a number of widely used tokens which are created and successfully operate on top of Ethereum blockchain.

 The original Bitcoin---created by Nakamoto---has the ticker symbol BTC.
 It's generally referred to as Bitcoin, or Bitcoin classic.
 You might also see it called Bitcoin Core, which is the name of the program used to run a Bitcoin node on a computer.

 The Bitcoin forks are cryptocurrencies which have split from the original Bitcoin.
 Due to the open-source nature of Bitcoin, anyone with programming experience can create a Bitcoin-esque cryptocurrency with some modifications, then market it as a separate cryptocurrency.

 The most noteworthy example is Bitcoin Cash.
 It managed to attract a significant community and gain significant market share.
+It actually emerged as a result of original Bitcoin community splitting into two camps in 2017.

 In the ecosystem of cryptocurrencies the most valuable is usually considered to be the one with the largest network and community around it.
 Some cryptocurrencies may be very similar to Bitcoin and yet not able to compete with it price wise due to smaller network.